Indigenous student resources

 UBC Sauder actively works towards being an inclusive and supportive space for students of all backgrounds.
 Dedicated to providing you with academic and cultural support, we offer academic advising services to help you meet your educational and personal goals at UBC.

-The following Academic Advisors work specifically with Indigenous BCom students and are the first point of contact for:
+Academic Advisor, Sheila D'Souza, works specifically with Indigenous BCom students and is the first point of contact for:

 - Course planning